francesca-git/EU28-ForestMng-Climate/README.md

 #### data/model_parameters/ecoregions_data

+This folder contains the raw and processed data used to obtain the input parameters for the model, namely the response ratios (rr), the z values, the original number of species, the weighting factors and the vulnerability scores (VS).

 Files:

 - .csv files providing i) the description of the ecoregions and the relative data, ii) the ecoregions included in